 Referred to as one of the ‘Big 7’ most plentiful species throughout many habitats up and down the UK, the Buff-Tailed Bumblebee (Bombus Terrestris) is by far one of the earliest bees to be spotted in gardens (around February or March time, depending on the weather).

 Typically, they nest in the ground of parks and gardens where mice have previously made nests for their young.
-They can be quite large and house around 600 Buff-tailed bumblebees, depending on whereabouts in the country they decide to nest.
+They can be quite large and house around 600 Buff-tailed bumblebees.

 The Bombus Terrestris queens are very big and thus, pretty distinctive.
 However, it is difficult to tell the workers apart from the White-tailed bumblebee (Bombus terrestris) types.
 Therefore, comparing their DNA is the only way to reliably identify the species.
-Unhelpfully, the distinctions between these sets of bumblebees remain at a reasonably blurred line since researchers’ understanding is continuously growing about similar kinds.
+Unhelpfully, the distinctions between these sets of bumblebees remain at a reasonably blurred line.
+However, researchers’ understanding is continuously growing about similar kinds.